robjordan/gps-accuracy/findings.md

 ## The test procedure

 To test the devices, I planned a 60km bike route, on-road, through a mix of urban, open rural, and wooded areas.
-I treated the outbound and return legs, which were about 30km each via different routes, as separate experiments.
+I treated the outbound and return legs &ndash;
+about 30km each via different routes &ndash; as separate experiments.
 I attached the Garmin and Lezyne devices, as well as the Ruggex phone, to handlebars.
 The other phones and the hand-built devices were in rear pockets of my jersey.
 (It would be desirable for future experiments to bar-mount the devices consistently).

-After the ride, I gathered the GPX tracks from each device, cropped them slightly to ensure that all track points were within the bounds of the planned route, and begin and end while the bike was in motion.
+After the ride, I gathered the GPX tracks from each device, cropped them slightly to ensure that all track points are within the bounds of the planned route, and begin and end while the bike was in motion.

 Each track was then analysed using the